Eureka Rebellion: Commission of Inquiry report

 On 14 December 1854, the goldfields commission sat for the first time.
-The first Ballarat session is held four days later at Bath's Hotel.
-In a meeting with Hotham on 8 January 1855, the goldfields commissioners made an interim recommendation that the mining tax be scrapped, and two days later made a submission advising a general amnesty be granted in relation to all those persons criminally liable for their part in the Eureka Rebellion.
+The first Ballarat session was held four days later at Bath's Hotel.
+In a meeting with Hotham on 8 January 1855, the goldfields commissioners made an interim recommendation that the mining tax be scrapped, and two days later made a submission advising a general amnesty be granted for all those rebels on the run from the Eureka Stockade.

-The final report of the Royal Commission into the Victorian goldfields was presented to Hotham on 27 March 1855.
-It was scathing in its assessment of all aspects of the administration of the goldfields, particularly the Eureka Stockade affair.
-Within 12 months, all but one of the demands of the Ballarat Reform League is implemented.
+The commission's final report into the Victorian goldfields was presented to Hotham on 27 March 1855.
+It was scathing in its assessment of the administration of the goldfields, particularly the Eureka Stockade affair.
+Within 12 months, all but one of the demands of the Ballarat Reform League were implemented.
 The changes included the abolition of gold licences to be replaced with an export duty.
-An annual 1-pound miner's right that entitles the holder to voting rights for the lower house and a land deed is introduced.
+An annual 1-pound miner's right that entitles the holder to voting rights for the lower house and a land deed was introduced.
 Mining wardens replaced the gold commissioners, and there was a reduction in police numbers.
 The Legislative Council was reconstituted to provide representation for the major gold field settlements.

-In relation to the tensions caused by the Chinese presence on the goldfields, the report states inter alia:
+Concerning the tensions caused by the Chinese presence on the goldfields, the report states inter alia:

 The legislative remedy came in the form of a poll tax, assented to on 12 June 1855, made payable by Chinese immigrants.

 Humffray commended the report in a letter to the editor, saying: